Comment on page

 - "lastattempt_hash": xxx, (hex string) hash of the block on top of which the last stake attempt was made

-- haveconnections : if false, you don't have connections to the coin network.
-Make sure you have internet access, consider port being blocked or bad connectivity.
+- haveconnections: if false, you don't have connections to the coin network.
+Make sure you have internet access, consider the port being blocked or bad connectivity.

-- mnsync :if false, wait 20 minutes.
-If still false, consider to delete mncache.dat and mnpayments.dat files from the data directory.
+- mnsync: if false, wait 20 minutes.
+If still false, consider deleting mncache.dat and mnpayments.dat files from the data directory.

-- staking status :if all of the above is True and this is still False, first try, close the wallet for 30 seconds, open and unlock (if encrypted), wait 5 minutes.
+- staking status: if all of the above is True and this is still False, first try, close the wallet for 30 seconds, open and unlock (if encrypted), and wait 5 minutes.

 That’s everything you need to know about staking.